Lab 04: a few pointers

 several lines, an image is an array of these char*

 pointers.
-It is of type (char*)*
+It is of type (char*)*, or simply

-field points to an array of
+char**.
+The image field points to an array of

 arrays.